Why VRS DirectForce Pro over another brand?

 Yes!
 Follow our socials pages for future announcements.

 Are you planning to offer any other products?

 Besides the steering wheel and pedal set, we eventually want to offer a full suite of sim racing products, both hardware and software.

 Does DFP support wireless steering wheels?

 We have no direct support for wireless wheels at the moment.
 Check with the manufacturer to see if the solution is generalized for any product (they’d need to include a receiver).
 Some current wireless wheel solutions are made for specific brands like Simucube.
-We plan to make our own wireless steering wheel solution in 2021.
+We are developing wireless steering wheels for sale in 2022.